 Deemed Lifetime of Efficient Equipment

-While LED rated lives are often 15,000 – 50,000 hours, all installations are assumed to be 10 years except for recessed downlight and track lights at 15 years

-For early replacement measures, if replacing a halogen or incandescent bulb, the remaining life is assumed to be 333 hours.
+The deemed measure life is 6.1 years for exterior applications.
+For all other applications, lifetimes are capped at 10 years.For early replacement measures, if replacing a halogen or incandescent bulb, the remaining life is assumed to be 333 hours.
 For CFL’s, the remaining life is 3,333 hours.

 Deemed Measure Cost